Chinese Indonesians: Loyalty in question (1950–1966)

 The Netherlands relinquished its territorial claims in the archipelago (with the exception of West Papua) following the 1949 Round Table Conference.
 In the same year that the Kuomintang retreated to Taiwan, allowing the Chinese Communist Party to take control of mainland China.
 Most Chinese Indonesians considered a communist China less attractive than a newly independent Indonesia, but in the archipelago their loyalties were questioned.
-Ethnic Chinese born in the Dutch East Indies whose parents were domiciled under Dutch administration were regarded as citizens of the new state according to the principle of jus soli, or "right of the soil".
-However, Chinese law considered a person as a Chinese citizen according to the principle of jus sanguinis, or right of blood.
+Ethnic Chinese born in the Dutch East Indies whose parents were domiciled under Dutch administration were regarded as citizens of the new state according to the principle of jus soli (lit., right of the soil).
+However, Chinese law considered a person as a Chinese citizen according to the principle of jus sanguinis (lit., right of blood).
 This meant that all Indonesian citizens of Chinese descent were also claimed as citizens by the People's Republic of China.
 After several attempts by both governments to resolve this issue, Indonesia and China signed a Dual Nationality Treaty on the sidelines of the 1955 Asian–African Conference in Bandung.
 One of its provisions permitted Indonesians to renounce Chinese citizenship if they wished to hold Indonesian citizenship only.

-As many as 390,000 ethnic Chinese, two-thirds of those with rightful claims to Indonesian citizenship renounced their Chinese status when the treaty came into effect in 1962.
+As many as 390,000 ethnic Chinese, two-thirds of those with rightful claims to Indonesian citizenship, renounced their Chinese status when the treaty came into effect in 1962.
 On the other hand, an estimated 60,000 ethnic Chinese students left for the People's Republic of China in the 1950s and early 1960s.
 The first wave of students were almost entirely educated in Chinese-language schools, but were not able to find opportunities for tertiary education in Indonesia.
 Seeking quality scientific professions, they entered China with high hopes for their future and that of the mainland.
 Subsequent migrations occurred in 1960 as part of a repatriation program and in 1965–1966 following a series of anti-communist violence that also drew anger toward the ethnic Chinese.
-As many as 80 percent of the original students who entered the mainland eventually became refugees in Hong Kong.
+As many as 80% of the original students who entered the mainland eventually became refugees in Hong Kong.
 During China's Cultural Revolution (1966–1976), Red Guards questioned the loyalty of the returned overseas Chinese because of their foreign connections.
 They were attacked as "imperialists", "capitalists", "spies", "half-breeds", and "foreign devils".As most had grown up in an urban environment they were sent to the countryside, told to "rebel against their own class background", and eventually lost contact with their families.